GRACeFUL-project/DSL-WP/2016-07/Barcelona/Notes.md

         and try to figure out what it is in the context of what we are doing.

-* [CFP] Nicolas wants to work with me on using the formalisms of functional programming in the context of his work on time series.
+* [CFP] Nicolas wants to work with on using the formalisms of functional programming in the context of his work on time series.